brick/geo/README.md

 In this example we have created an in-memory database for our GIS calculations, but you can also use an existing `SQLite3` connection.
 </details>

-### Using GEOS PHP bindings

 <details>
-<summary>Click to expand</summary>
+<summary>Using the <strong>GEOS</strong> extension</summary>

-- Ensure that [the PHP bindings for GEOS](https://git.osgeo.org/gitea/geos/php-geos) are installed on your server (GEOS 3.6.0 onwards; previous versions require compiling GEOS with the `--enable-php` flag).
+- Ensure that the [GEOS extension](https://git.osgeo.org/gitea/geos/php-geos) is installed on your server (GEOS 3.6.0 onwards; previous versions require compiling GEOS with the `--enable-php` flag).
-- Ensure that the GEOS extension is enabled in your `php.ini`:
+- Ensure that the extension is enabled in your `php.ini`:

         extension=geos.so